 This program is offered in-person or online.

-You may also email Dr. Larry Valero for more information
+You may also email Dr. Melissa Graves for more information

 With its history, reputation, and affiliation with the military, The Citadel is uniquely positioned to help students develop leadership and scholarship in the analysis of intelligence.
 The program is designed to give students a broad understanding of Intelligence Analysis issues, and to enhance leadership capabilities for those people now working in local, state, and federal government, and others who are interested in gaining greater knowledge about the field of intelligence.

 This program introduces students to Intelligence Analysis concepts, applicable management principles, policy analysis, critical thinking and enhanced critical leadership skills necessary to successfully address security and intelligence challenges facing the United States.

 The Intelligence Analysis Certificate program is designed for working professionals who want to increase their knowledge of Intelligence Analysis issues, who seek to understand the role and importance of effective leadership in national security matters, and who wish to apply leadership strategies and tactics to complex intelligence issues.

 The Citadel’s Intelligence Analysis Certificate program can be completed in the classroom or 100% online.
 The convenience of distance learning allows working professionals and military service members to pursue a graduate certificate online without interrupting their careers.

 You’ll learn from internationally recognized experts, with real-world experience at agencies like the FBI, CIA, DHS and at the White House.

 Students in the Intelligence Analysis Certificate program will be expected to: